 Whether you are dipping your toe into the world of plant-based living, committing to a vegan lifestyle or simply trying to up your intake of the green stuff, this challenge boasts an important message that Feedr proudly stands behind: a more Plant Packed diet can benefit us all.
-For more on this check out our recent blog and our plant-packed filters on all Cloud Canteen menus, allowing you to get the most out of your Feedr meals.
+For more on this check out one of our recent blogs and our plant-packed filters on all Cloud Canteen menus, allowing you to get the most out of your Feedr meals.

 Top Veganuary Tips